 Bugoma Central Forest Reserve is located in the district of Hoima and covers a geographical spread of between 41,142 ha to 65,000ha.
 The Bugoma Eco- Tourism head by the African Nature Conservation Expeditions which is an international private firm with extensive expertise in the development of tourism though the entire forest is under the custodianship of Uganda National Forestry Authority.
 Bugoma forest is noted to be among the extensive lowlands forests lying along the escarpment of the Albertine rift valley thought to have been adjoined with the Ituri forest at one time.
 The forest features 23 mammal species, 225 bird species and 260 tree species.
 The trees include among others; Alstonia congensis, Khaya anthotheca, Trichilia prieuriana, Cynometra alexandri and Celtis mildbraedii, Cynometra alexandri, Lasiodiscus mildbraedii, Parinari excels among others

 Bugoma forest is accessed by following a dirt road 70km from Hoima town about 200km from Kampala.
-There is an Aircraft landing ground at Kisaru Tea Estates which is 12km from Bugoma Tourism site.
+There is an Aircraft landing ground at Kisaru Tea Estates which is 12km from Bugoma Uganda tour site.